crosspeaksoftware/gravity-forms-email-blacklist/readme.txt

 Once set up, these settings will be used on all email input fields across all the Gravity Forms used on the site.
 They can be overridden by the individual email blacklist settings below.

 1. Once Logged into your site navigate to 'Forms' > 'Settings' > 'Email Blacklist'
-2. In the 'Global Blacklisted Emails' input enter a comma separated list of blacklisted domains (ie. hotmail.com), email addresses (ie. user@aol.com), and/or include the wildcard notation to block the top-level domain (ie. *.com).
+2. In the 'Global Blacklisted Emails' input enter a comma separated list of blacklisted domains (ie. hotmail.com), email addresses (ie. user@aol.com), and/or include the wildcard notation to block top-level domains (ie. *.com).
 This setting can be overridden on individual email fields in the advanced settings.
 3. In the 'Global Validation Message' input enter a default error message if a blacklisted email is submitted.
 This setting can be overridden on individual email fields in the advanced settings.
 4. Click the 'Update Settings' button to save the settings.